Purpose

 | [,

-| [CONSTRAINT [constraint_name]] { PRIMARY KEY|UNIQUE } (column_name) //Add constraints after creating all columns
+| [CONSTRAINT [constraint_name]] { PRIMARY KEY|UNIQUE } (column_name) //Add constraints after all columns are created.

 | [CONSTRAINT [constraint_name]] FOREIGN KEY (column_name, column_name ...) references_clause constraint_state